AdobeDocs/commerce-knowledge-base.en/help/announcements/commerce-apsb26-146.md

   |---|---|---|---|---|---|
   | N/A | …/m2-hotfixes/VULN-39341_Hotfix_COMPOSER.patch | Other | Local | Applied | Patch type: Custom |

-### Rotate/change the encryption key after applying the patch
+### Rotate the credentials after applying the patch

-For guidance on how to rotate/change the encryption key after applying the patch, please refer to [Admin systems guide: Encryption key](https://experienceleague.adobe.com/en/docs/commerce-admin/systems/security/encryption-key) in the Commerce Admin Systems Guide documentation.

->[!NOTE]
->
->To fully remediate this issue, rotate not only your encryption key but all credentials that may have been encrypted or exposed using it, including server, API, and integration credentials.
+To fully remediate this issue, rotate not only your encryption key but all credentials that may have been encrypted or exposed using it, including server, API, and integration credentials.

-**Option 1 - Full credential rotation (recommended for all affected merchants)**
+Steps to rotate credentials:

 1. Apply the hotfix.
 1. Enable maintenance mode.